Skip to main content

 Research Abroad Experience: Tokyo, Japan (Spring and Fall 2023)

-Ramsey Ismail, a PhD candidate in Anthropology, will travel to Tokyo, Japan for a total of six months in April-June and October-December 2023 to conduct and share his research on social withdrawal and mental health amid the COVID-19 pandemic and related restrictions in Japan.
+Ramsey Ismail, a PhD candidate in Anthropology, will travel to Tokyo, Japan to conduct and share his research on social withdrawal and mental health amid the COVID-19 pandemic and related restrictions in Japan.
 In particular, his work will build on his previous research into the phenomenon of hikikomori (long-term social recluses) to investigate how a global crisis can further complicate already fraught mental health concerns.
 His goal is for his research to ultimately address broader pressing mental health concerns in Japan and provide novel, affordable solutions for mental health issues both in Japan and worldwide.

 Mir Fatimah Kanth